Oracle Virtual Machine Images - Miscellaneous Considerations

-With Oracle Active Data Guard, high availability can be achieved with a primary database in one VM, a secondary (standby) database in another VM, and one-way replication set up between them.
+With Oracle Data Guard, high availability can be achieved with a primary database in one VM, a secondary (standby) database in another VM, and one-way replication set up between them.
 The result is read access to the copy of the database.
 With Oracle GoldenGate, you can configure bi-directional replication between the two databases.
-To learn how to setup a high availability solution for your databases using these tools, see Active Data Guard and GoldenGate documentation.
+To learn how to setup a high availability solution for your databases using these tools, see Oracle Data Guard and GoldenGate documentation.
 If you need read-write access to the copy of the database, you can use Oracle Active Data Guard.

 Clustering is supported on Enterprise Edition only.
 If you are using Microsoft-licensed images of WebLogic Server (specifically, those with Windows Server as the operating system), you are licensed to use WebLogic clustering only when using the Enterprise Edition of WebLogic Server.
 Do not use clustering with WebLogic Server Standard Edition.

 Connection timeouts If your application relies on connections to public endpoints of another Azure cloud service (for example, a database tier service), note that Azure may close these open connections after 4 minutes of inactivity.
 This may affect features and applications relying on connection pools, since connections that are inactive for more than that limit may no longer remain valid.
 If this affects your application, consider enabling "keep-alive" logic on your connection pools.

 Note that if an endpoint is internal to your Azure cloud service deployment (such as a standalone database virtual machine within the same cloud service as your WebLogic virtual machines), then the connection is direct and does not rely on the Azure load balancer, and therefore is not subject to a connection timeout.